 - A written constitution or set of rules that sets out our the purpose and management of the organisation

-We will prioritise small, grassroots charities and community organisations over larger local organisations that have a higher profile.
-We do not support national charities, although we can support local branches of national charities if they are financially independent and locally managed.
+We will prioritise small, grass roots charities and community organisations over larger local organisations that have a higher profile.
+We do not support national charities but can support local branches of national charities, if they are financially independent and locally managed.

-Applicants can apply to more than one grant programme throughout the year, however, if they are already in receipt of two grants they are a low priority for funding.
-An organisation cannot be in receipt of more than one grant from the same funding programme, or for the same project/service concurrently.
+Applicants can apply to more than one grant programme throughout the year, however, if they are already in receipt of a grant they are a low priority for funding.
+A group cannot be in receipt of more than one grant from the same funding programme.

 This is to ensure that:

-- the Foundation is reaching as many groups as possible through its funding and not only appealing to those organisations who have previously been funded on more than one occasion
+- The foundation is reaching as many groups as possible through its funding and not only appealing to those who have previously been funded

-- previously funded organisations have submitted an end of grant form and the Foundation can be confident that the grant funding has been spent as required before considering a grant from the same funding programme or for the same project/service
+- Previously funded organisations have submitted an end of grant form and the foundation can be confident that the grant funding has been spent as required

 Grants will not be awarded to the following types of activity or organisations: